Faust (2011 film): Plot

-Faust cannot resist the idea of spending a night with Gretchen.
-Yet Mauricius demands nothing less than Faust's soul in return.
-Faust even has to sign the contract with his own blood.
+Faust’s interest turns into a dangerous obsession.
+He rationalizes his lust as scientific inquiry, convinced that studying Gretchen will reveal the boundary between life and death.
+Ultimately, Faust signs a blood contract, bartering his soul for a single night with her.
 Now living on borrowed time, Faust can pursue Gretchen, but he is haunted by penitence and fear.
 Finally Faust cannot bear Mauricius' nihilistic comments anymore.
 Overwhelmed with wrath, he buries Mauricius under rocks and finds himself lost in the middle of nowhere.